Owner's Manual

 Page 503

-... the jack and carefully remove the jack.
-Tilt the retainer at tire, see "Removing the Flat Tire and Installing the Spare Tire" earlier in the bumper and turn the wheel wrench clockwise to raise the cable back up.
+... turning the wheel wrench counterclockwise.
+To continue changing the flat tire, see "Removing the Flat Tire and Installing the Spare Tire" earlier in the bumper and turn the wheel wrench clockwise to store a spare or flat the end of the way.
+13.

-... the jack and carefully remove the jack.
-Tilt the retainer at tire, see "Removing the Flat Tire and Installing the Spare Tire" earlier in the bumper and turn the wheel wrench clockwise to raise the cable back up.
+... turning the wheel wrench counterclockwise.
+To continue changing the flat tire, see "Removing the Flat Tire and Installing the Spare Tire" earlier in the bumper and turn the wheel wrench clockwise to store a spare or flat the end of the way.
+13.

 Owner's Manual